codius/old-codius-cli/README.md

 All `codius` commands have a `--help` parameter describing their usage, e.g. `codius upload --help` for help with the `upload` command.
 <!---
 ### `config <manifest>`
 Hashes the private variables object in your manifest.
+The manifest is automatically updated with the new nonce and hash values.
 Requires one or more options to do anything.

 Arguments:
 * `<manifest>`:
    * Type: Object
-   * Description: The manifest with information about your smart program.
+   * Description: A path to a manifest containing information about your program.
 Format is described [here](https://github.com/coilhq/codius-manifest).

 | Options                   | Argument Type | Description                                                                      |
 |---------------------------|---------------|----------------------------------------------------------------------------------|
 | --nonce, -n               | None          | Generates the nonce for the hash of the private variable object in the manifest. |
 | --private-var-hash, --pvh | None          | Generates a hash of the private variable object in the manifest.                 |

 ### `validate <manifest>`
 Validates the manifest against the manifest schema as described [here](https://github.com/coilhq/codius-manifest).